root-project/web/download/building_root/index.md

 * The default value for these options are platform dependent.

 ## CMake generators
-CMake can generate, in addition to standard makefiles, specific proejcts for various integrated development environments (IDEs) such as Xcode, Eclipse, Visual Studio, etc..
+`CMake` can generate, in addition to standard makefiles, specific projects for various integrated development environments (IDEs) such as Xcode, Eclipse, Visual Studio, etc..
 The available generators depend on the platform for which cmake have been build.
 To see the list of available generators do `cmake --help` .

 ### Ninja
 Generate a Ninja project with `cmake -G Ninja /path/to/source/dir`.
 Building ROOT with Ninja is faster.